 09 Mar Transformative Leaders and The Power of WHO

-Thomas Geisel was ready to give up on his dream.
+Theodore Geisel was ready to give up on his dream.

 Twenty-seven publishers couldn’t be wrong.

 “Your fanciful little books have no commercial value.”

 But it was a dream that would not die easily.

 Perhaps that’s why when he ran into an old college buddy that day on the street he accepted the cup of coffee his friend offered to buy him – and the advice about some of the things he might consider if he ever wanted to become a published author.